zedlopez/ifm/The Recipe Book.md

 - [Combat and Death] for a robot that breaks into its component limbs when shot with a blaster.
 - [Goal-Seeking Characters] for a character who eats donuts, leaving crumbs on the floor.
 - [Volume, Height, Weight] for containers breaking under the weight of their contents.
-- [Ropes] for cutting up string into up to 35 different pieces of different lengths - a limit the player is unlikely to find out about, but a limit all the same, and an expensive solution since we need 35 different things for the &quot;debris&quot; when string is &quot;broken&quot;.
+- [Ropes] for cutting up string into up to 35 different pieces of different lengths - a limit the player is unlikely to find out about, but a limit all the same, and an expensive solution since we need 35 different things for the "debris" when string is "broken".

 ## Volume, Height, Weight